 Starting A Home Renovation Business Overview And Resources

-A key function in this business is to be able to transform existing homes into something that is appealing, flows well, and is better than the homeowner expected.
+An essential function in this business is to transform existing homes into something appealing with improved functionality and is better than the homeowner expected.

-There are a lot of hidden issues in the home renovation business because you won’t be able to see certain problem areas until you tear down the old construction.
+There are many hidden issues in the home renovation business because you won’t be able to see certain problem areas until you tear down the old construction.

 Another issue is you have to be accurate when you give a quote.
 You need to account for the unseen, or you will have a lot of unhappy customers and potential lawsuits.

-In addition to the unseen, when giving a quote, you can’t only consider money involved — you must quote the time needed.
+In addition to the unseen, when giving a quote, it’s not money alone, it’s a deadline as well.
 You are better off taking more time and finishing early to account for the unseen than promise a two-week job and end up finishing after four weeks.

-Plan correctly, create beautiful renovations at affordable prices, and you can become very successful with this type of business.
+Plan correctly, create beautiful renovations at affordable prices, and become very successful with this type of business.

 Skill Set and Traits: